 These articulation agreements specify which lower-division courses students should complete at FVCC before transferring.
 A suggested course of study for students interested in pursuing various majors is also available in the academic catalog.
-For more information, contact the Director of Student Services at 406-756-3880.
+For more information, contact the Dean of Student Success at 406-756-3880.

 Students may look up textbook information from the online course schedule or at the FVCC Bookstore.

-A paper copy of the Annual Security and Fire Safety Report is available upon request by the Dean of Student Financial Services and Compliance: 406-756-3925.
+A paper copy of FVCC’s Annual Security and Fire Safety Report is available upon request by the Dean of Compliance: 406-756-3925.

 What is State Authorization?